jaredmdunn/wherever-we-go/02_characters/03_stress-and-willpower.md

 Willpower (WP) is the currency you spend for your character’s biggest, most meaningful moments.
 It powers abilities, fuels your drives, and lets you go further when the stakes are high.

 You can have a maximum of **6 WP** at a time.
-Tracking WP matters—when you spend it, it should feel like your character is digging deep.
+Tracking WP matters-when you spend it, it should feel like your character is digging deep.

 ### Gaining Willpower